jamesrouse1/CodeSpringLab/README.md

 CodeSpringLab is a collection of bulk sequencing workflows and helper scripts developed by the Bioinformatics Shared Resource at Cold Spring Harbor Laboratory.

-Developed by James Rouse, Rad Utama, and Alex Dobin.
+Developed by Rad Utama, Alex Dobin, and James Rouse.

 First release: March 2023